Marion Island ZS8

 Marion is home to a weather and research station.
 It is manned year-round, with crews staying for a year.
 The annual supply ship comes around April and stays for a few weeks to take care of resupply and base refurbishment.
 The trusty supply ship, SAS Agulhas, was retired in 2012, and replaced by the more modern and larger SAS Agulhas II.
 The new ship is a custom-built antarctic research platform, while the older ship was a generic light ice-breaker modified for antarctic research work and training.

-The island is administered by the Department of Environmental Affairs and Tourism, the agency responsible for weather services in South Africa.
+The island is administered by the Department of Forestry, Fisheries and the Environment, the agency responsible for weather services in South Africa.

 Amateur Radio on the Islands